kfischer-okarin/mcp-compose/docs/adr/0001-use-ruby.md

 ## Context

-Obviously a programming language must be chosen before starting to make the tool.
-Most of the popular MCP libraries or servers seem to be written in Python or TypeScript.
-But this is a personal side project and Ruby is my favorite language.
+A language for the project needs to be chosen.

+- This is a solo hobby project (for now)
+- I am the main target user
+- Ruby is my favorite language
+- Most of the MCP ecosystem is written in Python or TypeScript

 ## Decision

-I will use Ruby.
+I will use **Ruby**.

 ## Consequences